dynobase-icon

 Conclusion

-In this article, I discussed the similarities and differences we can find between two popular database services, DynamoDB and Amazon RDS, fully managed by Amazon Web Services (AWS).
-I hope you all got a good understanding of them and their use cases.
+In this article, I discussed the similarities and differences between two popular database services, DynamoDB and Amazon RDS, fully managed by Amazon Web Services (AWS).
+I hope you now have a better understanding of these services and their use cases.

 Thank you for reading!